usagimaru/MacAppSettingsUI/README.md

 ## Appearance of Tabs

-There are properties of tab item in `SettingsPaneViewController`.

-### `tabName`
-Default tab name, alias of `NSViewController.title`.

-### `tabImage`
-Icon for a tab.

-### `tabIdentifier`
-Should set to a unique name.

-### `localizeKeyForTabName`
-This key is used for localizing tab name process automatically.

-If you use this, SettingsTabViewController replaces `tabName` with the localized tab name.
-You can disable this feature with using a property `disablesLocalizationWithTabNameLocalizeKey` on SettingsTabViewController.

-This is useful when initializing view controllers in Interface Builder, but in normal cases, use `String(localized: “ANY KEY”)` (or `NSLocalizedString()`) for `tabName` property.

-## Controlling window resizing behavior on a per-pane
+A tab is described by properties on `SettingsPaneViewController`: `tabName` (an alias of `NSViewController.title`), `tabImage` for the icon, and `tabIdentifier`, which should be unique.

+`localizeKeyForTabName` localizes the tab name automatically — `SettingsTabViewController` replaces `tabName` with the localized one, unless you turn that off with its `disablesLocalizationWithTabNameLocalizeKey` property.
+This is useful when view controllers are initialized in Interface Builder.
+Otherwise, prefer `String(localized:)` or `NSLocalizedString()` when assigning `tabName`.

+## Controlling Window Resizing Per Pane

-SettingsPaneViewController has the property `isResizableView`; setting true to allow window resizing only while the pane is active.
-The default value is false.
-Check the Demo implementation and `Main` Storyboard file.
+Set `isResizableView` on `SettingsPaneViewController` to allow window resizing only while that pane is active.
+It defaults to false.
+See the demo implementation and the `Main` storyboard.

-## Toolbar minimum width clamping
+## Toolbar Minimum Width Clamping

-`SettingsTabViewController` has a `clampsToToolbarMinimumWidth` property (default: `true`).
-When enabled, all pane widths are clamped to at least the minimum content width imposed by the toolbar layout.
-This prevents visual flicker when a pane's preferred width is narrower than the toolbar requires.
+`SettingsTabViewController` has a `clampsToToolbarMinimumWidth` property, enabled by default.
+It clamps every pane to at least the content width the toolbar layout requires, which prevents the flicker you would otherwise see when a pane prefers to be narrower than that.

 ## License